 Of the thousands of students I've worked with from all around the world over the last 20 years - ranging from day one beginners up to college students and even gigging professional musicians who feel they've stalled out and can't seem to continue progressing - THIS is almost always the problem.

 Bootcamp is not just another pdf download with a list of hip sounding riffs and voicings for your to memorize or a breakdown of scale shapes, sequences, or patterns.
 If this is what you are looking for, we have youtube videos and free lessons available.

 These programs are for those of you who truly want to get into the mud and work on your music... from the ground, up.
 Regardless of whether you are relatively new to the guitar or are already advanced, if you want to build and strengthen your foundation with the fundamentals and you're ready to put some practice time in, our Bootcamp programs are perfect for you.

 *I do feel that you will get far more out of these programs if you've been playing guitar and studying theory for at least 3-5 years.
 If you are still a beginner and have not reached this far in your journey yet, CLICK HERE and hit me up using our contact page so we can talk.
 I'd love to be able to help and support you and offer your some guidance.

 Have you checked out our free Melodic Triads demo video yet?
-Have you watched the free demo video and gone through our free Intro To Melodic Triads Course?
+Have you watched the free demo video and jointed our Melodic Triads Study Group?

 Each program is carefully designed not only to help the advanced player, but to be able to help the hobbyist with a day job and a family as well.
 I know that not everyone has two hours a day to shed, nor wants to wait around for five years to start seeing improvements...